Turns Out Algorithms Are Racist

 But the fact is that technology is never neutral.
 The example of sexist interpretation of images is just the tip of the iceberg.
 Since machine learning and AI operate through collecting, filtering, and then learning from and analyzing existing data, they will replicate existing structural biases unless they are designed explicitly to account for and counteract that.
 To address this situation, an approach would require a specifically social justice-oriented perspective, one that considers how economics intertwine with gender, race, sexuality, and a host of other factors.
 But given cultural factors such as the pervasive faith in blind meritocracy among tech professionals, pushing ideas focused on equity will be an uphill battle.

 There are moves afoot, however.
-AI Now is a New York-based research initiative led by Kate Crawford and Meredith Walker that seeks to further understanding of how AI works, how it might be put to better use, and how current implementations may sometimes be harmful.
+AI Now is a New York-based research initiative led by Kate Crawford and Meredith Whittaker that seeks to further understanding of how AI works, how it might be put to better use, and how current implementations may sometimes be harmful.
 In an annual report, the group put out a series of recommendations designed to offer a perspective on how to mitigate the worst of AI’s prejudices.
 Among them: dedicated resources to diversifying the range of inputs for AI systems, especially those related to marginalized groups—photos of men doing the dishes, say, or of two women getting married.
 Another suggestion is to develop systems to evaluate AI’s fairness and harms when in use; and try and improve diversity amongst the people designing and implementing AI in order to ferret out blind spots and bias.
 After all, if more of the developers were black, or women, then the programs might not reflect such a white, male worldview.

 When we talk about artificial intelligence, it can be easy to get carried away with alarmism.
 Recently, dramatic headlines circulated that Facebook had to cut off an AI experiment because two bots “invented their own language.”
 In reality, all that happened is that the bots started to communicate in a shorthand, and not in a way that was understandable to most humans—the program was cancelled not because it had become dangerous, but because it had ceased to be useful.
 There were no nefarious plots of autonomous intelligences to conquer the earth.